-Samples from boreholes or trial pits should be fully described in accordance with the latest guidance from the British Standards and Eurocodes.
+Samples from boreholes or trial pits should be fully described in accordance with the latest guidance from the British Standard and Euro-Codes.
 They should include colour, consistency, structure, weathering, lithological type, inclusions and origin.
 All descriptions should be based on visual and manual identification as per recognised descriptive methods.
-The methodology for soil and rock description is given in more detail in Appendix B.
+The methodology of soil and rock description is given in more detail in Appendix B.